New Zealand – a place which, for a lot of people, will bring up images of lush green rolling hills, Hobbits and sheep.

 Great for: People who want the ultimate in flexibility during their working holiday in New Zealand.

-Continue reading for my guide to buying and selling a vehicle in New Zealand.
-My absolute favourite thing I did in New Zealand was buying my car; the freedom it gave me to visit every corner of the country was incomparable.
+My guide to buying and selling a vehicle in New Zealand is featured later in this article.
+My absolute favourite thing I did in New Zealand was buying my car.
+The freedom it gave me to visit every corner of the country was incomparable.

 New Zealand Buses and shuttles

 Good for: Travelling between cities and main towns, visiting ‘main’ attractions, short and straightforward visits, scenic routes, shuttles